-In 2002, a Minnesota law was enacted that required the Plan to transfer its "excess surplus" (as defined in statute) to the general fund of the state of Minnesota.
-Based on the criteria for "excess surplus", there are no available funds for transfer to the general fund at December 31, 2006.
+In 2002, a Minnesota law was enacted that required the Plan to transfer its "excess surplus" (as defined in statute) to the general fund of the State of Minnesota.
+Based on the criteria for "excess surplus," the amount appropriated for the State of Minnesota at December 31, 2007 is \$16,822,055.